event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 ![understand](understand.png)

 Often, translations are simple enough to represent as views that get their information from external events.
-If we don't use them as any "Given" parts of tests, the values they store in that view model are simply represented in the command paramaters in our state change tests.
+If we don't use them as any "Given" parts of tests, the values they store in that view model are simply represented in the command parameters in our state change tests.

 ### Automation